-Call to review NI law on hate crime
+Eight hate crimes reported 'every day'

+More than eight hate incidents were reported to police every day last year in Northern Ireland.

+The figure is in a new report by the Criminal Justice Inspection into how hate crime is dealt with by the criminal justice system.

-Northern Ireland's hate crime laws should be reviewed to consider adding new offences already outlawed in England and Wales, a watchdog has said.
+It says NI's hate crime laws should be reviewed to consider adding offences that are outlawed in England and Wales.

-The review has been recommended by the Chief Inspector of Criminal Justice in Northern Ireland, Brendan McGuigan.

-His latest report said more than eight hate crimes are reported to the Police Service of Northern Ireland every day.
+Brendan McGuigan, NI chief inspector of criminal justice, said the conviction rate for hate crimes was "very low".

+"The reality of it is that hate crime does occur very often without witnesses, or certainly people with the confidence to come forward and give their evidence to support a prosecution," Mr McGuigan said.

+"So very often it is left with the allegation which cannot be substantiated."

-He said this was higher than the equivalent rate in England and Wales, which has additional hate crime powers.
+Mr McGuigan said the rate of reported incidents in Northern Ireland was higher than the equivalent rate in England and Wales, which have additional hate crime powers.

-The chief inspector suggested that the introduction of similar powers in Northern Ireland could improve the response of its criminal justice system to hate crime.
+He suggested that the introduction of similar powers in Northern Ireland could improve the response of its criminal justice system to hate crime.

 "The report identified that specific statutory offences - such as hate crimes of assault and criminal damage - had been introduced in England and Wales over and above the enhanced sentencing powers that were available in Northern Ireland," Mr McGuigan said.